Highlights

 Living With Sensory Processing Disorder

 SPD in adult life comes with a mix of challenges but also brings opportunities for self-discovery.
-While it can influence some aspects of work or relationships, it is possible to minimize its effects through specific strategies for creating supportive settings and habits:
+While it can influence some aspects of work or relationships, it is possible to minimize the effects through specific strategies for creating supportive settings and habits:

 - Creating sensory-friendly environments through low lighting, minimal clutter, and soothing fragrances in the home and the workplace can help provide comfort.